You just bought a jar of Delta-9 gummies. You want to have a relaxing Friday night, but you are faced with the classic edible dilemma:

 The "Golden Rule" (The Best of Both Worlds)

-Eat a small, easily digestible snack that contains healthy fats exactly 30 minutes before taking your gummy.
+Eat a small, easily digestible snack that contains healthy fats 30 minutes before taking your gummy.
 A spoonful of peanut butter, a handful of almonds, or half an avocado is perfect.

 This primes your stomach to prevent nausea and gives the THC the fat molecules it needs to absorb beautifully, resulting in a perfectly smooth onset and noticeable yet manageable effect.